-The following document(s) must be attached to your application for it to be considered compliant and for it to proceed to assessment.
-Mandatory templates are provided for your use with the grant opportunity documents as specified:
+All of the following documents must be attached to your application for it to be considered compliant and for it to proceed to assessment.
+Templates are provided for your use with the grant opportunity documents as specified.

-- Project Budget please complete the Budget template within the application form. - Curricula vitarum (CVs) All non-student applicants, including both principal and joint investigators, must include a copy of their most recent CV, which must not exceed 4 pages in length.
-A single CV that exceeds this length will be deemed non-compliant and the application ineligible. - Academic transcript (student applicants only) Students must attach a PDF copy of their most recent academic transcript. - Supervisor's CV (student applicants only) a PDF copy of the CVs for all supervisors listed in the application must be included.
+- Curricula vitarum (CVs) Applications must include a curriculum vitae of no more than 4 pages in length, for all nominated principal and joint investigators (but not students).
+A single CV that exceeds 4 pages will be deemed non-compliant and the application ineligible. - Academic transcript (student applicants only) Students must attach a PDF copy of their most recent academic transcript. - Supervisor's CV (student applicants only) a PDF copy of the CVs for all supervisors listed in the application must be included.
 Each CV must not exceed 4 pages in length.
 A single CV that exceeds this length will render the application non-compliant and ineligible. - Co-funding Support Letters for Research, Early Career Research and Postdoctoral Fellowship Grants. - Outstanding reports from previous or current ABRS grants (see section 4.2). - Copy of notification confirming acceptance of PhD thesis for Postdoctoral Fellowship Grants.